Policies and Procedures

 How to Request AccommodationsTo receive accommodations the student must:

-- Meet with the Director of Center for Disability Services and complete a request for services.
+- Meet with the Director of Disability Services and complete a request for services.

 - Provide documentation of a disability, which verifies the need for